eesr05/BDCast/README.md

 ### Project in React using the Breaking Bad API

-Studying: ReactJs Hooks, and API.
+Studying: React Hooks, and API.

 Base on the TM video.